Blackwater (company): 2014–present: Constellis Holdings

 A merger between Triple Canopy and Academi, along with other companies that were part of the Constellis Group package, are now all gathered under the Constellis Holdings, Inc. umbrella.
-The transaction brings together an array of security companies including Triple Canopy, Constellis Ltd., Strategic Social, Tidewater Global Services, National Strategic Protective Services, ACADEMI Training Center and International Development Solutions.
+The transaction brought together companies including Triple Canopy, Constellis Ltd., Strategic Social, Tidewater Global Services, National Strategic Protective Services, ACADEMI Training Center, and International Development Solutions.

-In 2015 six Colombian mercenaries reported by local media to be employed by Academi were killed in Yemen.

-The mercenaries were being led by an Australian commander believed to have been hired by the United Arab Emirates to fight the Houthi insurgency.
+In 2015, six Colombian mercenaries reportedly employed by Academi were killed in Yemen, led by an Australian commander hired by the United Arab Emirates to fight the Houthi insurgency.

-In 2016, Ali al-Houthi, former President of the Revolutionary Committee, a body formed by Houthi militants, reported that a Tochka missile hit on a Saudi-led command center in Ma'rib resulting in the death of over 120 mercenaries, including 55 Saudi (9 officers), 11 UAE and 11 foreign commanders of Blackwater on January 17 as well as other material losses.
-Also in 2016, two hundred Sudanese mercenaries from Blackwater and their commander U.S. Colonel Nicolas Petras were killed in Yemen in an attack by Yemeni forces on January 31 with another Tochka missile that impacted a gathering of the Saudi forces at Al Anad Air Base in Lahij province according to Houthi and Iranian sources.
+In 2016, Houthi sources claimed that Tochka missile strikes killed over 120 coalition mercenaries in Ma'rib, including 11 foreign Blackwater commanders.
+Another reported strike later that month at Al Anad Air Base allegedly killed 200 Sudanese fighters and their commander, identified by some sources as a U.S. Colonel.

-In September 2016, Constellis was bought by Apollo.
+In September 2016, Constellis was acquired by Apollo Global Management.

+In early 2020, Constellis entered debt restructuring talks after missing a $1 billion debt payment and agreeing to a forbearance with creditors.
+The company’s financial difficulties followed a decline in overseas contracts and higher startup costs on new domestic work.

+Constellis relocated its global headquarters to Herndon, Virginia in February 2020.